 NATSPEC Product Partner

 As part of its contribution to the ongoing development of the construction industry, Alspec is a Product Partner with NATSPEC.
 Owned by government and industry, NATSPEC is a not-for-profit organisation which aims to provide leadership and information related to building and construction.
 NATSPEC Product Partners such as Alspec provide branded work section templates.

 These specification templates are pre-populated with information on the various commercial framing systems including specific products for windows and doors, louvres and solar control assemblies, security doors and screens, and internal partitions.
 The templates also include details about glazing, hardware, fasteners, flashings, sealants and seals, caulking and weather-stripping, which are all required to be specified during the construction documentation.

 Space to collaborate

 The National Specification Service is closely linked with Alspec’s innovative AluSpace facilities.
-Located in Surry Hills, Sydney, and Beverley, Adelaide, AluSpace has been developed as a unique facility where architects, engineers and specifiers can interact with Alspec’s latest systems.
+Located in Adelaide and Brisbane, AluSpace has been developed as a unique facility where architects, engineers and specifiers can interact with Alspec’s latest systems.
 Each facility showcases the advanced designs available and provides the opportunity for each party to consider alternatives available for their project.